NTU-SCSE/myfyp/README.md

 # myfyp

-An intelligent search engine for text in the domain of digital signal processing
+An information retrieval system in the domain of digital signal processing with the use of concept ontology